Interview with Author Ron Clancy

 Of all the music collections and books you have written, is there one that is more special to you?
 And why?

-Volume four, titled Sacred Christmas Music, is very special.
+Volume four, titled Sacred Christmas Music, is extraordinary.
 Released by Sterling Publishing in 2008, it allows the history of Christmas music to be told from the early centuries of Christianity.
 The artwork includes manuscript illuminations from the great libraries of England and France and includes exceptional religious paintings by famous European artists.
-The book is actually a primer on the development of Western music told through the lens of Christmas music.
+The book is a primer on the development of Western music told through the lens of Christmas music.

 What’s next?
 Are you currently working on a new project?

-Remember, when I first started on this venture, I actually wrote and compiled ten manuscripts about Christmas music.
-There are six titles yet to be published, but that is something for another publisher.
+When I started this venture, I wrote and compiled ten manuscripts about Christmas music.
+Six titles are yet to be published, but that is something for another publisher.
 Also in the wings is THE HAIL MARY (Ave Maria): Its Glorious Story in Art & Music.
 It is constructed similarly to my Christmas music titles.
-Another work in progress is titled “Home to the Orphanage.”
+Another work in progress is titled Home to the Orphanage.
 It is a story about being raised in a Catholic orphanage and contrasts that with the experience of living with my biological family.

 What is the last book you read?